somebox/jira-tracker-for-trello/README.md

 # Trello/Jira Integration Bot #

-This project provides a solution to improve workflow between Trello and Jira.
-It is designed for an agile team that uses Trello for daily development and sprint planning, but must reference JIRA tickets related to external dependencies or bug reports.
+This project exists to improve workflow between Trello and Jira.
+It is perfect for an agile team that uses Trello for daily development and sprint planning, but must interact with JIRA for external dependencies or bug reports.
+From experience, I have learned it is very hard to track issues in both systems at the same time, and this solution helps a lot.

-The "bot" is a script and companion library that connects Trello and JIRA.
-It is intended to have it's own individual account in both systems (we call ours "jirabot").
-This user is assigned to Trello cards and mentioned in comments.
-The script will scan Trello, and look for commands to track or import JIRA tickets.
-Tracked JIRA tickets are then polled for changes, and the Trello card is updated whenever a comment, attachment or resolution happens.
+This "bot" is a script with some glue code that gives Trello the ability to track JIRA tickets.
+The bot is intended to have it's own individual account in both systems (we call ours "jirabot"), assigned to Trello cards and mentioned in comments.

-It's a great way to create cards in Trello based on JIRA tickets, or to track multiple dependent JIRA tickets in a Trello card.
-From experience, I have learned it is very hard to track issues in both systems at the same time, and this helps a lot.
+The script is run periodically, and checks Trello tickets it is assigned to for tracking commands and status.
+Changes to tracked JIRA tickets (new comments, attachments or ticket resolutions) are posted to the Trello cards as comments.

+There is also an import command which provides an easy way to quickly create cards in Trello based on JIRA tickets.

 ## Features ##